 noncevalue for replay attacks.
 The precise method for detecting replay attacks is Application specific.

 - If the

 acrclaim was requested, the Application should check that the asserted claim value is appropriate.

 auth_timeclaim was requested, either through a specific request for this claim or by using the

-max_ageparameter, the Client should check the
+max_ageparameter, the Application should check the

 auth_timeclaim value and request re-authentication if it determines too much time has elapsed since the last End-User authentication.